semgrep/semgrep-docs/docs/semgrep-secrets/view-triage.md

 append_help_link: true
 title: Triage and remediation
 hide_title: true
-description: Learn how to view and triage findings identified by Semgrep Secrets.
+description: Learn how to triage findings identified by Semgrep Secrets.
 tags:
     - Semgrep Secrets
     - Semgrep AppSec Platform
 ---

-# View and triage secrets in Semgrep AppSec Platform
+# Triage secrets findings in Semgrep AppSec Platform

 After each scan, your findings are displayed in Semgrep AppSec Platform's **Secrets** page.
 The filters provided allow you to manage and triage your findings.